wavefrontHQ/docs/pages/doc/permissions_overview.md

 - **[Chart Embedding](ui_sharing.html#embed-a-chart-in-other-uis)**

-    Users with the **Chart Embedding** permission can generate HTML snippets of Tanzu Observability charts and embed a corresponding interactive chart outside of Tanzu Observability.
+    Users with the **Chart Embedding** permission can generate HTML snippets of charts in Tanzu Observability and embed a corresponding interactive chart outside of Tanzu Observability.
 Embedded chart URLs are associated with a specific user account.
 If a user embeds a chart and later that user's account is removed, the embedded chart no longer works.

 - **[Dashboards](ui_dashboards.html)**